Fields of moduli of three-point G-covers with cyclic p-Sylow, II: Stable reduction

-\subsection{Stable reduction}
+\section{Stable reduction}

-We continue the notations of \S\ref{Sdisks}.
-Let $f: Y \to X = \proj^1_K$ be a $G$-Galois cover defined over $K$, with $G$ any finite group, such that the branch points of $f$ are defined over $K$ and their specializations do not collide on the special fiber of $X_R$.
-Assume that $f$ is branched at at least 3 points.
-By a theorem of Deligne and Mumford (\cite[Corollary 2.7]{DM:ir}), combined with work of Raynaud (\cite{Ra:pg}, \cite{Ra:sp}) and Liu (\cite{Li:sr}), there is a minimal finite extension $K^{st}/K$ with ring of integers $R^{st}$, and a unique semistable model $X^{st}$ of $X_{K^{st}} = X \times_K K^{st}$, such that $X^{st}$ is a blowup of $X_{R^{st}} = X_R \times_R R^{st}$ centered at closed points of the special fiber, and the normalization $Y^{st}$ of $X^{st}$ in $K^{st}(Y)$ has the following properties:
+In \S\ref{Sstable}, $R$ is a mixed characteristic $(0, p)$ complete discrete valuation ring with residue field $k$ and fraction field $K$.
+We set $X \cong \proj^1_K$, and we fix a \emph{smooth} model $X_R$ of $X$.
+Let $f: Y \to X$ be a $G$-Galois cover defined over $K$, with $G$ any finite group, such that the branch points of $f$ are defined over $K$ and their specializations do not collide on the special fiber of $X_R$.
+Assume that $f$ is branched at at least three points.
+Using the stable reduction theorem for curves (\cite[Corollary 2.7]{DM:ir}), one can show that there is a unique minimal finite extension $K^{st}/K$ with ring of integers $R^{st}$ such that $f_{K^{st}} := f \times_K K^{st}$ has a \emph{stable model} $f^{st}: Y^{st} \to X^{st}$ (which we will simply call the stable model of $f$).
+This model has the properties that:

-\begin{itemize} \item The special fiber $\ol{Y}$ of $Y^{st}$ is semistable (i.e., it is reduced, and has only nodes for singularities).
-Furthermore, the nodes of $\ol{Y}$ lie above nodes of the special fiber $\ol{X}$ of $X^{st}$. \item The ramification points of $f_{K^{st}} = f \times_K K^{st}$ specialize to \emph{distinct} smooth points of $\ol{Y}$. \item Any genus zero irreducible component of $\ol{Y}$ contains at least three marked points (viz., ramification points or points of intersection with the rest of $\ol{Y}$). \end{itemize} The map $f^{st}: Y^{st} \to X^{st}$ is called the \emph{stable model} of $f$ and the field $K^{st}$ is called the minimal field of definition of the stable model of $f$.
-Note that our definition of the stable model is the definition used in \cite{We:br}.
-This differs from the definition in \cite{Ra:sp} in that \cite{Ra:sp} allows the ramification points to coalesce on the special fiber.
+\begin{itemize} \item The special fiber $\ol{Y}$ of $Y^{st}$ is semistable. \item The ramification points of $f_{K^{st}}$ specialize to \emph{distinct} smooth points of $\ol{Y}$. \item Any genus zero irreducible component of $\ol{Y}$ contains at least three marked points (i.e., ramification points or points of intersection with the rest of $\ol{Y}$). \item $G$ acts on $Y^{st}$, and $X^{st} = Y^{st}/G$. \end{itemize} The field $K^{st}$ is called the minimal field of definition of the stable model of $f$.
+If we are working over a finite extension $K'/K^{st}$ with ring of integers $R'$, we will sometimes abuse language and call $f^{st} \times_{R^{st}} R'$ the stable model of $f$.